"

 All Staff

 All-staff meetings are a required activity for your appointment, whether you’re a TA, Teaching Specialist, or Lecturer, and important for ongoing professional development.
 These meetings are scheduled at the beginning of the semester and near the end.
 Sometimes there is a mid-semester all-staff meeting as well.
 Occasionally meetings will be scheduled at other times.
-Be sure to put these meetings on your calendar.
 Under normal circumstances, you will receive at least a month’s notice that a meeting is scheduled.

 New Instructors